DocsAPI ReferenceAI Payments Map

 New recipient anomaly A recently added recipient (vendor, borrower, user) receives disproportionate volume with no historical baseline No benchmark to compare against; manual detection is unreliable

-RCL does not detect the intent behind these risks.
+Froddy does not detect the intent behind these risks.
 It limits blast radius by flagging anomalies in amount, velocity, and daily exposure before money moves.

-Where RCL Fits
+Where Froddy Fits

-Payment authorized RCL evaluates Transfer executes
+Payment authorized Froddy evaluates Transfer executes

-[Your Application] ──→ [ Froddy RCL ] ──→ [Banking API / Ledger]
+[Your Application] ──→ [ Froddy ] ──→ [Banking API / Ledger]

 evaluates in ms